 Current Infrastructure Information

-There are 559 centerline miles, or 2,840 lane-miles, of pavement on the Thruway.
-The original Thruway pavements were constructed using a 9" thick concrete pavement.
-Over time, this concrete pavement was overlaid with asphalt.
+There are 570 centerline miles of pavement on the Thruway.
+The original Thruway pavement on the system was constructed using a 9-inch thick concrete pavement.
+Over time, the concrete was overlaid with asphalt.

-Each roadway section is inspected annually using specialized equipment to measure ride quality and through field reviews by engineers to assess surface conditions.
-From this data collection effort, the underlying condition of the pavement can be inferred.
+Each roadway section is inspected annually using specialized equipment to measure ride quality and its surface condition is evaluated from photographs of the pavement surface.
 Based on these inspections and measurements, condition ratings are developed to represent each roadway section.

 Ride quality is measured using special laser sensors mounted on a vehicle traveling at highway speed.
-Each year, an Automated Road Analyzer (ARAN) vehicle is used to collect ride quality measurements, rut depths and a video of the roadway pavement surface.
+Each year, an Automated Road Analyzer (ARAN) vehicle is used to collect ride quality measurements.
 The ride quality measurement, recorded in inches per mile, indicates how smooth or rough the road rides and is expressed using the International Roughness Index (IRI).
-The Federal government has established standards to describe ride quality using the IRI.
-Based on these IRI standards for U.S. Interstate-style roadways, 75% of the Thruway is rated Good or Very Good.
+The federal government has established standards to describe ride quality using the IRI.
+Based on IRI standards for U.S. Interstate-style roadways, 78 percent of the Thruway is rated Good or Very Good (Figure 2).

 Pavement Asset Management

 Some sections of the road in Poor condition can be resurfaced using a 'mill and inlay' type of treatment.
 This treatment type restores the surface condition and ride quality by eliminating cracking, potholes and patches, providing many years of service at a relatively low cost.
-Mill and inlay treatments, however, may not be effective in other locations due to the underlying deteriorated 60-year old roadway base and/or poor drainage.
+Mill and inlay treatments, however, may not be effective in other locations due to the underlying deteriorated 60-plusyear old roadway base and/or poor drainage.
 In such circumstances, deeper treatments, up to and including removal of the original concrete slabs followed by a complete reconstruction, may be necessary.